 In Depth Experience

-With lawyers in New York, California and Louisiana, dedicated solely to the practice of class action and individual investor securities litigation, Kahn Swick & Foti (“KSF”) is one of the nation’s premier boutique securities litigation law firms.
-KSF serves a variety of clients – including large state institutional investors, hedge funds and money managers – in seeking recoveries for investment losses emanating from corporate fraud or malfeasance by publicly traded companies.
-KSF has been lead, co-lead, or class counsel in many federal securities fraud and shareholder derivative lawsuits around the country that have achieved substantial recoveries, including prominent cases such as Pearlstein v.
+With lawyers in New York, Chicago, California and Louisiana, Kahn Swick & Foti (“KSF”) is one of the nation’s premier boutique shareholder securities litigation law firms.
+KSF serves a variety of clients – including institutional investors, hedge funds, money managers and retail investors — in seeking damages emanating from corporate fraud or malfeasance by publicly traded companies.
+KSF has been court appointed lead, co-lead, or class counsel in many national securities fraud class actions and derivative breach of fiduciary duty cases that have achieved substantial recoveries, including prominent cases such as Pearlstein v.
 Blackberry Ltd., et al., No. 1:13-CV-07060-CM (S.D.N.Y.) ($165 million settlement, one of the largest securities litigation recoveries of 2022 and achieved on the eve of trial, regarding claims that BlackBerry made materially false and misleading statements and omissions regarding the sales of, and accounting relating to, its BB10 smartphones); Erica P. John Fund, Inc. v.
 Halliburton Co., et al., No. 3:02-cv-1152 (N.D.
 Tex.) (fraud action resulting in $100 million recovery after previous class counsel, replaced by KSF, proposed a mere $6 million settlement); In re Bank of America Corp.
 Securities, Derivative, and Employment Retirement Income Security Act (ERISA) Litigation, 09 Civ.
 580 (DC) (S.D.N.Y) (settlement in derivative action, including $62.5 million recovery for company and substantial corporate governance changes); In re Barnes & Noble Stockholder Derivative Litigation, C.A.
 No. 4813-VCS (Del.
 Ch.
 Ct.) (settlement in derivative action, resulting in recovery of $29 million for Barnes & Noble, Inc. in the form of reductions to principal and interest); Kasper v.
 AAC Holdings, Inc. et al., Case No. 3:15-cv-923 (M.D.
 Tenn.)
 (Honorable Jon P. McCalla, entered a final judgment and order in the consolidated securities class action lawsuit approving Plaintiffs’ $25 million recovery for investors); and In re Virgin Mobile USA IPO Litigation, 2:07-cv-05619-SDW-MCA, (D.N.J.) ($19.5 million recovery).